sami-mkw/800-63-4/sp800-63b/sec3_definitions.md

 #### Personal Identification Number (PIN)
 A password consisting only of decimal digits.

-#### Personal Identity Verification (PIV) Card
-Defined by \[FIPS 201\] as a physical artifact (e.g., identity card, smart card) issued to federal employees and contractors that contains stored credentials (e.g., photograph, cryptographic keys, digitized fingerprint representation) so that the claimed identity of the cardholder can be verified against the stored credentials by another person (human readable and verifiable) or an automated process (computer readable and verifiable).

 #### Pharming
 An attack in which an attacker corrupts an infrastructure service such as DNS (Domain Name Service) causing the subscriber to be misdirected to a forged verifier/RP, which could cause the subscriber to reveal sensitive information, download harmful software or contribute to a fraudulent act.